Bay of Islands walks and hikes

 9. Urupukapuka Island

 Take an archaeological walk around beautiful Urupukapuka Island and discover evidence of a thriving Māori community that once lived here.
 Pass through wetlands, home to endangered native birds like the brown teal and dotterel, see the remains of fortified Māori villages, and enjoy native forest and stunning views around the Bay of Islands.
 This walk is divided into two 2.5 hour sections – you can find a map and information on the DOC website.

-Our Bays and Beaches cruise is the perfect way of getting to Urupukapuka Island.
-Take a two-hour cruise of the interesting parts of the Bay and stop off on another island for a wander, then land on Urupukapuka and spend the day exploring.
-Choose to get picked up at lunchtime or at the end of the day and bring you back to Russell or Paihia.
-There are also some campsites on the island, and a restaurant at Otehei Bay.
+Our Hole in the Rock cruise is the perfect way of getting to Urupukapuka Island.
+Cruise the Bay and see the famous Hole in the Rock, then land on Urupukapuka and spend the day exploring.
+We'll pick you up at end of the day and bring you back to Russell or Paihia.
+There are also some campsites on the island, and a cafe at Otehei Bay.

 START POINT: Otehei Bay, Urupukapuka Island